001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 ## 3. Research Hypothesis

-PS investigates the following hypothesis:
+APS investigates the following hypothesis:

 > An agent's demonstrated performance can be used to adapt its future acceptance threshold, producing measurable changes in stopping behavior, outcome quality, and computational expenditure without modifying the underlying objective.